devobsessed/doqs-generators/generator-doqs-aws-infra-tf-bootstrap/generators/app/templates/README.md

 really need to be run via CI, it's usually acceptable to run this once from a workstation.

+## Pre-reqs

+This repo requires a few pre-requisites before you can use this repo.
+We assume you are using MacOS, but Windows and Linux should both work similarly, you'll just need to update the install commands to suit the package manager of your chosen OS.

+    brew install git
+    brew install tfenv
+    brew install go-task
+    tfenv install <%= terraformVersion %>
+    tfenv use <%= terraformVersion %>

 ## How to bootstrap a new account